-USDA Defies Advisors, Allows Carrageenan To Keep Organic Label
+USDA Defies Advisers, Allows Carrageenan To Keep Organic Label

-The U.S. Department of Agriculture has decided that organic food companies can keep using an emulsifier called carrageenan in foods like ice cream and high-protein drinks, despite a vote by a influential organic advisory committee to ban the ingredient.
+The U.S. Department of Agriculture has decided that organic food companies can keep using an emulsifier called carrageenan in foods like ice cream and high-protein drinks, despite a vote by an influential organic advisory committee to ban the ingredient.

-Carrageenan is extracted from seaweed, and has a long history of use as a thickening agent in food.
+Carrageenan is extracted from seaweed and has a long history of use as a thickening agent in food.
 In foods like high-protein beverages, it helps keep the liquid smooth and well-mixed, even after days sitting on a store shelf.
 It helps give ice cream its distinctive mouthfeel.

-The debate over carrageenan has split the organic industry.
+The debate over carrageenan has split the organics industry.
 Organic purists such as the Cornucopia Institute campaigned to ban it from organic food, citing scientific studies that observed intestinal problems among laboratory animals that ate the substance.
 Established organic food companies, on the other hand, fought to continue using it.
 Not only is it safe, they argued; no other natural emulsifier can take its place.

 Consumers Union, which opposes the use of carrageenan, attacked the decision as "another step to undermine the integrity of the USDA Organic label."

 It's the second time in a year that the USDA has reversed a vote by the NOSB on a high-profile issue.
-Last month, the Trump Administration revoked animal welfare regulations that would have required organic farmers to give their egg-laying hens more room to roam outdoors.
+Last month, the Trump administration revoked animal welfare regulations the Obama administration had proposed that would have required organic farmers to give their egg-laying hens more room to roam outdoors.

 Unlike the ban of carrageenan, however, the animal welfare rules enjoyed solid support from almost all organic farmers and food companies.
 The Organic Trade Association, the main trade group representing organic food companies, has gone to court in support of the animal welfare regulations, but it has not taken a position on carrageenan.